Charles Billingslea: World War II

 Billingslea and his regiment spent the next two weeks with intensive combats, before assuming defensive positions in the vicinity of the town of Katerbosch.
 He subsequently commenced counter-attack before dawn and under cover of fog which lifted without warning in mid-morning and exposed his forces to intense artillery fire.
 Key officers and men became casualties, but Billingslea moved among the disorganized company, restored command and assumed the initiative in the face of determined resistance from numerous German strongpoints in Katerbosch.
 He personally directed the house-to-house reduction of the enemy and his presence in this critical zone inspired officers and men to emulate his conduct in a fight for the town which lasted all day and through the night.
 In this valiant and successful assault on Katerbosch, Billingslea defeated powerful German efforts to break through Mook and sever the Allied corridor in Germany.

 For this act of heroism and leadership, Billingslea was decorated with the Distinguished Service Cross (DSC), the second highest decoration of the United States military for heroism in combat.
 He also received the Military Order of William by the Government of the Netherlands.
 The citation for his DSC reads:

 In addition, he was promoted to the temporary rank of colonel on October 29, 1944.

 Billingslea led his regiment during the Battle of the Bulge and during the advance to the Rhine in January–February 1945.
-He distinguished himself again on February 2, 1945 during combat on the Siegfried Line, when he fearlessly exposed himself to intense enemy small arms, mortar, and artillery fire to direct his command's assault against Siegfried Line fortifications.
+He distinguished himself again on February 2, 1945, during combat on the Siegfried Line, when he fearlessly exposed himself to intense enemy small arms, mortar, and artillery fire to direct his command's assault against Siegfried Line fortifications.
 When elements of his regiment were pinned to the ground by fierce crossfire, he advanced to the area and personally directed his command in thwarting the hostile thrust.
 During a second vicious counterattack, he proceeded to his reserve battalion, directed the commitment of his reserves and repulsed the counter-attack.
 Billingslea was subsequently decorated with a second DSC, the citation for which reads:

 The 325th Glider Infantry Regiment finished its advance into Germany near Ludwigslust, past the Elbe River and Billingslea was appointed Chief of Staff, 82nd Airborne Division under Major General James M. Gavin on May 7, 1945.
 One day later, Nazi Germany surrendered.
-Billingslea was awarded the Order of the Red Star by the Soviets.
+On May 25, 1945, the Soviet Red Army decorated Billingslea with the Order of the Red Star - one of 15 82nd Airborne Division personnel the Soviets decorated during the war.